tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/Technical-configuration.md

 ![PrintScreen](/assets/IntegrationVariables_02.png)

-{{% alert title="Warning" color="warning"%}}
+{{% alert title="Aviso" color="warning"%}}

-Both keys are unique per commerce in PayU, therefore, you must keep this information secured and their usage or disclosure is under your responsibility.
+Both keys are unique per commerce in PayU, therefore, you must keep this information secured and their usage ou disclosure is under your responsibility.

 {{% /alert %}}